splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 Parsers with embedded operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many parsing operators can be configured to embed certain follow-up operations such as timestamp and severity parsing.
+You can configure many parsing operators to embed certain follow-up operations such as timestamp and severity parsing.

 For more information, see the the GitHub entry on complex parsers at :new-page:`Parsers <https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/stanza/docs/types/parsers.md#complex-parsers>`.